 Treasuries have since rebounded as investors took advantage of higher yields and asset allocated towards safety with the stock markets at record highs and the government in complete disarray.
 At the time of this writing, the 10-year yield is now at 2.59%, meaning mortgage rates have come down around 20-30 basis points on average.
 We’re talking $200-$300 in interest savings for every $100,000 borrowed.

-If the last time you refinanced your mortgage was July 2011 or earlier (see chart), you will likely be able to lock in a lower rate even if the 10-year yield was the same as current levels because lending margins have also come down.
+If the last time you refinanced your mortgage was in 2015, you will likely be able to lock in a lower rate even if the 10-year yield was the same as current levels because lending margins have also come down.
 In other words, banks are not charging as high a spread between their lending rate and cost of funding because the economy has recovered and competition has heated up.

-When I refinance I always check with two sources: 1) My main bank and 2) Online through LendingTree because they have the largest network of mortgage lenders on the web.
+When I refinance I always check with two sources: 1) My main bank and 2) Online through LendingTree because they have the largest network of mortgage lenders on the web and there’s no obligation.
 This is a great way to ensure getting the most competitive mortgage rate possible as I basically pit them against each other.

 The latest rates I see online are: